 .
-A WFC image typically contains two SCI arrays, while HRC and SBC detectors each have a single SCI array.
+A WFC full-frame exposure contains two SCI arrays, while a WFC subarray exposure and exposures from the HRC and SBC detectors each have a single SCI array.
 The raw image sizes presume that both the SCI and DQ arrays are populated with short integer values, but that the ERR arrays are NULL (all pixels have a value of zero).

 .
-Calibrated images taken with the WFC and HRC detectors are smaller than raw images because the overscan regions have been trimmed during processing.
+Calibrated images taken with the WFC and HRC detectors are smaller in image dimensions than raw images because any prescan and overscan regions have been trimmed during processing.

-combines images in an association to create a product with three extensions: science, weight, and context.
-Once the distortion is corrected, the size of a drizzled image will be larger (in pixels and also in MB) than a calibrated image because the drizzled image's projection on the sky is rhombus-shaped, rather than square.
+combines images in an association to create a product with four extensions: science (SCI), weight (WHT), context (CTX), and header keywords (HDRTAB).
+Once the distortion is corrected, the size of a drizzled image will be larger (in pixel dimensions and file size) than a calibrated image because the drizzled image's projection on the sky is rhombus-shaped, rather than square.
 Also, the size of the image offsets, from sub-pixel dithers to image mosaics, will increase the image field of view and hence the image size.
-The specific dimensions of the drizzled image depend on the image orientation and on which distortion model is currently in use in the pipeline and will vary slightly (about 1
+The specific dimensions of a drizzled image depends on the image orientation and on which distortion model is in use in the pipeline, and will vary slightly (about 1

 pixels) due to the effects of velocity aberration.